ponchog/phpcodingchallenge2/how_drunk/how_drunk.md

 -
 You have to output the Users BAC (blood alcohol concentration percentage) and a Message related to their BAC:

+If your %BAC is below 0.05 you have to print "C'mon!
+Are you serious?
+Get back to the bar!"

+If your %BAC is between 0.05 and 0.08 you have to print "Getting there dude..."

+If your %BAC is greater than 0.08 and less than 0.20 you have to print "Better call Uber!"

+If your %BAC is equal or greater than  0.20 you have to print "It doesn't matter anymore, you probably won't be able to read this..."

 Example
 -